clasp - The Apps Script CLI

 }

-At the top, click Save save.
+At the top, click Save Icon to save the script.

-To run the function, at the top of the editor, select hello from the function dropdown list and click Run.
+To run the function, at the top of the editor, select hello from the function drop-down list and click Run.

 The greeting appears at the bottom in the execution log.

-Edit code locally
+Edit code locally {:#edit-locally}

 clasp pull

 Now go back to the code.
 You should notice there's a folder for our utils.
-The clasp CLI automatically converts the slash character / to folders on the local filesystem.
+The clasp CLI automatically converts the slash character / to folders on the local file system.

 clasp push